matja/bitcoin-tool/README.md

     --input-file key.bin \
     --output-type private-key-wif \
     --output-format base58check \
+    --private-key-prefix bitcoin \
     --public-key-compression compressed

 KzXVLY4ni4yznz8LJwdUmNoGpUfebSxiakXRqcGAeuhihzaVe3Rz
 ```

-Note that the WIF private key is longer with public key compression on, because an extra byte flag is stored to indicate that the public key should be compressed (the private key is exactly the same).
+Note that the WIF private key is longer with public key compression on, because
+an extra byte flag is stored to indicate that the public key should be compressed
+(the private key is exactly the same).

 Show address for uncompressed WIF private key:
 ```